 This is another sign of a bad timing belt.
 If you notice oil around the engine, it may be because the gasket between the engine block and timing cover has worn out.
 This oil leakage can cause the engine to overheat which results in premature wear out of the timing belt.

-It is much difficult to identify these symptoms, the best approach is you contact to the vehicle’s manufacturer to enquire about the scheduled replacement time for your vehicle’s timing belt.
+It is much difficult to identify these symptoms, the best approach is contact to the vehicle’s manufacturer to enquire about the scheduled replacement time for your vehicle’s timing belt.

 #3 – Engine Misfire